tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 </HighlightBox>

 Simple substitution ciphers like Caesar's cipher are easily broken.
-This becomes clear when observing two different conditions:
+This becomes clear when observing two different scenarios:

 * The cipher type (a simple substitution cipher) is known to the malicious party.
 * The malicious party knows Caesar's cipher is being used and only needs to determine the shift value.